-2 CCW: Counter Clock Wise rotation direction seen from the pulley side
+$^{\rm 2}$ CCW: Counter Clock Wise rotation direction seen from the pulley side

-3 CW: Clock Wise rotation direction seen from the pulley side
+$^{\scriptscriptstyle 3}$ CW: Clock Wise rotation direction seen from the pulley side

 The amount of air delivered by the supercharger and consequently the boost pressure is determined by the supercharger model and the impeller speed in conjunction with the engine size and speed.
 The comparison table above shows the working area of each supercharger model within the C-range.
-For compressor maps please refer to the technical datasheets (see section 5.4).
-If in doubt please contact your Rotrex supplier.
+For compressor maps please refer to the technical datasheets.
+If in doubt, please contact your Rotrex supplier.

-Regardless of the supercharger type and model, always make sure to run it within its appropriate operating speed range specified in the technical datasheet.
+Regardless of the supercharger type and model, always make sure to run it within its respective operating speed range specified in the technical datasheet.
 Exceeding these speed values will void warranty.

-The optimum supercharger for a given application will depend on lots of variables of which many are hard to know accurately (i.e. volumetric efficiency or how this will be affected under boost conditions).
+The optimum supercharger for a given application will depend on many variables of which some are hard to know accurately (e.g., volumetric efficiency or how this will be affected under boost conditions).
 This can very well be modelled using advanced engine calculation tools and theory.
-However, using a simple "rule of thumb" along with the information provided here and in the flowcharts will be adequate in many cases.
+However, using a simple "rule of thumb" along with the information provided here and in the flow maps will be adequate in many cases.